8 Different Types of Hawks in Georgia

 Its long tail, relatively short wings, and dark coloring with pale-tipped feathers recognize it.

-Cooper’s hawks are highly adapted for hunting, with a powerful grip to catch prey with their feet and beak and a sharp vision that helps them spot prey even when far away.
+Cooper’s hawks are highly adapted for hunting.
+They have a powerful grip to catch prey with their feet and beaks and a sharp vision that helps them spot prey even when far away.

 The birds build nests on tall trees, laying two to five eggs at a time.